-4.5.
+6.2.
 Impacts of Policy Shocks in Regime 2 (PM/AF).
 Regime 2 policy behavior corresponds to the standard FTPL exercise: both taxes and the nominal interest rate are exogenous.
-The policies also satisfy the hypotheses of Sargent and Wallace (1981) with the obvious, but crucial, exception that government debt is nominal in this model, but indexed in Sargent and Wallace's.

-4.5.1.
+6.2.1.
 Tax Shocks.
 A permanent regime 2 is the canonical FTPL exercise.
 Fixed future taxes and constant current and future interest rates mean that a tax cut cannot be financed by future revenues.
 At initial interest rates and prices, agents feel wealthier and try to increase their consumption paths.
 This increase in demand drives up the current price level until the value of debt is returned to its original level and agents are happy with their initial consumption plans.
 By fixing the interest rate, monetary policy prevents the tax shock from propagating.

-Regime switching does not alter the fixed-regime results [figure 5].
-The current inflation rate jumps to devalue the newly issued nominal debt; on the margin, the full tax cut is financed by contemporaneous surprise inflation taxes.
+Regime switching does not alter the fixed-regime results [figure 3].
+The current inflation rate jumps to devalue the newly issued nominal debt; on the margin, the full tax cut is financed by a contemporaneous jump in the price level.
 An unchanged value of debt is consistent with unchanged present values of taxes and seigniorage.
 Money growth reacts passively to the higher price level to ensure the money market clears at the fixed nominal interest rate.
 These effects coincide with those under a fixed PM/AF regime because even though agents impute a positive probability to a Ricardian tax rule and a Taylor rule in the future, unchanged real debt and an unchanged present value of surpluses are consistent with such a switch in rules.
-Indeed, the decision rules as a function of $\psi_t$ are identical [figure 6].
+Indeed, the decision rules as a function of $\psi_t$ are identical.